vmgriest/SpoiledOrNot/README.md

 **Training will:**
 1. Download dataset from Kaggle (if not present)
-2. Train with real-time progress display
+2. Train with real-time progress display (12 epochs)
 3. Save best model to `best_model.pt`
 4. Generate ROC curve visualization
 5. Print comprehensive metrics report